arjunj132/ligoogle/README.md

 # LiGoogle Docs

-This package allows you to open a terminal on the Linux terminal.
+This package allows you to open google on the Linux terminal.

 ## Installation